ax1w0/AdaptHer_Desktop/README.md

-# AdaptHER
-## Employee Onboarding Management System
+# AdaptHER.
+Employee Onboarding Management System

 WPF desktop application for managing new employee onboarding in an IT company.